csu-anzai/Cloud-computing-with-AWS/README.md

 #### Build instructions
 Requirements:
 - API testing tool - install Reslet plugin, which is a chrome's extension
-- User need to have two S3 buckets:
+- User need to have two S3 buckets, eg:
-  - e.g. for webapp: yourdomain.tld
+  - for webapp: yourdomain.tld
-         for code deploy: code-deploy.yourdomain.tld
+  - for code deploy: code-deploy.yourdomain.tld
-  where yourdomain.tld should be replaced with your domain name
+  - where yourdomain.tld should be replaced with your domain name

     ```bash
     git clone git@github.com:Adhira-Deogade/cloud-computing-aws.git